isabella232/manta-garbage-collector/docs/README.md

    garbage is cleaned up.
 In the config file this option is `options.mpu_cleanup_age_seconds`.
 The default value is 300 (5 minutes).

+ * `GC_DIR_SLOW_PUT_CUTOFF` - The number of seconds that a PUT can take when failing before we consider the PUT to be a "slow" PUT.
+This exists to catch cases like storageIds that have been removed from DNS and are continually failing due to timing out.
+If a PUT fails and it has taken longer than `GC_DIR_SLOW_PUT_CUTOFF` seconds before it fails, it will be marked slow.
+If there are more than `GC_DIR_SLOW_PUT_MAX_FAILURES` consecutive "slow" failures, further PUT requests to this server will be stopped for `GC_DIR_SLOW_PUT_DISABLE_TIME` milliseconds or until the process is restarted.

+ * `GC_DIR_SLOW_PUT_MAX_FAILURES` - The number of consecutive "slow" PUT
+   failures that will cause a storageId to be disabled.
+While disabled a server will not be receiving instruction files.
+The counter will reset when either the process is restarted, a successful PUT occurs or if it has been disabled, when the `GC_DIR_SLOW_PUT_DISABLE_TIME` has elapsed since it was disabled.

+ * `GC_DIR_SLOW_PUT_DISABLE_TIME` - When more than
+   `GC_DIR_SLOW_PUT_MAX_FAILURES` consecutive "slow" PUT failures have been recorded (see descriptions of the two options above) uploads of instructions to a server will be disabled.
+After `GC_DIR_SLOW_PUT_DISABLE_TIME` milliseconds, uploads will be re-enabled to the server.
+If the server is still unresponsive, it's likely to again have consecutive failures and once again be disabled.

 In order to set these values you can use the commands on the headnode: